What It Is:

 What People Say:

-(What is the biggest insight that you have had from participating in this training?): I completely overlooked the idea of community building in my classroom.
+I completely overlooked the idea of community building in my classroom.
 This is my first year as a teacher and I now understand what a mistake I made by jumping right into curriculum before building community.

 …I, as the teacher, now have the power and process to teach student skills that will help our classroom culture; instead of complaining I can now be pro-active.